penumbra-zone/penumbra/docs/protocol/src/dex/action/swap_claim.md

 ### [Nullifier Key Linking](#nullifier-key-linking)

-The zk-SNARK certifies that the diversified address $pk_d$ associated with the swap being claimed was derived as:
+The zk-SNARK certifies that the diversified transmission key $pk_d$ associated with the swap being claimed was derived as:

 $pk_d ​= [ivk] B_d$